davdar/maam/writeup/paper.markdown

 \paragraph{Setup}
 We describe a simple language and a garbage-collecting allocating semantics as the starting point of analysis design (Section \ref{semantics}).
-We then briefly discuss three types of flow  and path sensitivities and their corresponding variations in analysis precision (Section
+We then briefly discuss three types of path and flow sensitivity and their corresponding variations in analysis precision (Section
-\ref{flow-properties-in-analysis}).
+\ref{path-and-flow-sensitivity-in-analysis}).

 \paragraph{Monadic Abstract Interpreters}
-We develop an abstract interpreter for our example language as a monadic function with various parameters (Section \ref{analysis-parameters}), one of which is a monadic effect interface combining state and nondeterminism effects (Section \ref{the-analysis-monad}).
+We develop an abstract interpreter for our example language as a monadic function with parameters (Section \ref{analysis-parameters}), one of which is a monadic effect interface combining state and nondeterminism effects (Section
+\ref{the-analysis-monad}).
 These monadic effects, state and nondeterminism, support arbitrary relational small-step state-machine semantics and correspond to the state-machine components and relational nondeterminism respectively.

 Interpreters written in this style can be reasoned about using various laws, including monadic effect laws, and therefore verified correct independent of